Erica-zya/Course_Schedule_Optimizer/README.md

 An intelligent course scheduling optimization system that uses mixed-integer linear programming (MILP) to generate optimal course schedules while satisfying hard constraints and minimizing soft constraint violations.
 The system includes AI-powered explanations, what-if analysis, and a modern web interface.

+You can access the live demo at: https://academic-planner-hub.vercel.app/

 ## Overview

 This system solves the complex problem of scheduling university courses by: